rufilboss/aws_codedeploy/README.md

 1. **Requirements**

-Please Make sure that you have the Gatsby CLI program installed on your computer by runnig the following command:
+Please Make sure that you have the Gatsby CLI program installed on your computer by running the following command:

 ```sh
 npm install --global gatsby-cli